oschrenk/notes/webdesign.md

 ### Forms ###

 - always validate client and server side
-- clients validate not only for users sake but also to reduce work on the ser ver
+- clients validate not only for users sake but also to reduce work on the server

 ### User Commits & Rollbacks ###